A User's Guide To Masks: What's Best At Protecting Others (And Yourself)

 A growing body of evidence supports the idea that wearing face masks in public, even when you feel well, can help curb the spread of the coronavirus — since people can spread the virus even without showing symptoms.
 That's the main reason to wear a mask: to protect other people from you.

-Face masks can also offer the wearer some protection – though how much varies greatly, depending on the type of mask.
-No mask will offer full protection, and they should not be viewed as a replacement for physical distancing of at least 6 feet from others, frequent handwashing and avoiding crowds.
+Face masks can also offer the wearer some protection — though how much varies greatly, depending on the type of mask.
+No mask will offer full protection, and they should not be viewed as a replacement for physical distancing of at least 6 feet from others, frequent hand-washing and avoiding crowds.
 When you combine masks with those measures, they can make a big difference.

 But what kind of mask is best?

-Note: An earlier version of this story misspelled Supratik Guha's first name as Supatrik.